christyxoxokk/DVD-Project-Module-2-SQL-Project/README.md

 GROUP BY store.store_id
 ORDER BY store.store_id desc
 ```
-Through joining the tables and counting the payment amount equals to 0, it is shown that store 2 has more films full-of-charge rented.
+By joining the tables and counting the payment amount equal to 0, it is shown that store 2 has more films full-of-charge rented.

 ## Download the PostgreSQL sample database

-The above database could be downloaded via the link here:
+The above database can be downloaded via the link here:

 https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip